 Queen's Park had been drawn away to Renton in the semi-final of the Scottish Cup and the match took place at Tontine Park on Saturday 14 January.
 There was a crowd of 5,000 in attendance, including a sizeable contingent from Glasgow, many of whom arrived on a heavily-laden train from Queen Street Station.
+This was the biggest crowd ever at Renton.
 Queen's Park were without John Auld who had strained a thigh muscle in the match with Rangers.
 He had been in fine form and his absence was a blow.
 Renton were in excellent form and were expected to win the tie.
 This is what transpired.
-The home side took the lead in 10 minutes through J Campbell.
+The home side took the lead in 10 minutes through John Campbell.
 Almost immediately afterwards, the ball glanced off Walter Arnott's back for an own goal and Queen's were two down.
 There were two goals in the second half - one for either side.
-Renton's goal came from a scrimmage and John Lambie scored for Queen's Park after one of the finest moves of the day.
+Renton's goal came from a scrimmage and Johnny Lambie scored for Queen's Park after one of the finest moves of the day.
 The final score was 3-1 to Renton and the Spiders' Scottish Cup campaign was over for another season.
 The losing Queen's Park side was - Gillespie; Arnott and Smellie; Stewart, Hill and Macara; Berry, A Hamilton, Lambie, Somerville and J Hamilton.

 On the following Saturday, Queen's Park met Pollokshields Athletic at Hampden Park.
-Following the Scottish Cup defeat and the rival attraction of a Glasgow Cup tie between Cowlairs and Rangers at Nearby Cathkin Park, there was a very meagre attendance.
+Following the Scottish Cup defeat and the rival attraction of a Glasgow Cup tie between Cowlairs and Rangers at nearby Cathkin Park, there was a very meagre attendance.
 According to the Glasgow Herald and North British Daily Mail, Queen's Park won 2-0.
 The Scotsman, however, gave the score as 3-0.
 All agreed that the half-time score was 2-0.
-The scorers were John Lambie and M Grieve (making his debut) or M Grieve (2).
+The scorers were Johnny Lambie and M Grieve (making his debut) or M Grieve (2).
 If there was a second half scorer, his identity is not known.

 On Saturday 28 January, Cambuslang beat Rangers 3-1 in the Glasgow Cup Final at Hampden Park and Glasgow, without any Queen's Park players, beat Sheffield 3-2 at Bramall Lane.
 Queen's Park players were invited to be part of the Glasgow side but declined.
-This could have been because they were unavailable to travel or maybe was due to concern about the malaria epidemic in the Steel Town at the time.
+This could have been because they were unavailable to travel or maybe it was due to concern about the malaria epidemic in the Steel Town at the time.
 Meanwhile, Queen's were at Inchview to the west of Glasgow defeating Partick Thistle by three goals to two.
 Alex Hamilton (2) and Grieve were the Spiders' scorers.

 A week later, while Renton were beating Cambuslang 6-1 in the Scottish Cup Final at Hampden Park, Queen's Park were in Edinburgh playing Hibernian at Easter Road.
 Queen's arranged to travel to Edinburgh by special train to ensure they arrived in good time for the game.
 The 4,000 fans at Easter Road saw a terrific game despite the pitch being very soft.
-There was a shock for the spiders after only 30 seconds when McGhee gave Hibs the lead.
+There was a shock for the Spiders after only 30 seconds when James McGhee gave Hibs the lead.
 The Edinburgh men then went further ahead from a scrimmage.
-Queen's pulled a goal back when John Hill's shot from distance was deflected in by the head of McLaren.
-A header by Auld or Lambie made the scores level at the interval.
-Hibernian regained the lead in 47 minutes through Naughton.
-Queen's Park drew level once again in 80 minutes with an Alex Hamilton header and the same player won the game for the Spiders when he latched onto a mistake and ran on to beat Tobin in the Hibs' goal.
+Queen's pulled a goal back when John Hill's shot from distance was deflected in by the head of James McLaren.
+A header by John Auld or Johnny Lambie made the scores level at the interval.
+Hibernian regained the lead in 47 minutes through Willie Naughton.
+Queen's Park drew level once again in 80 minutes with an Alex Hamilton header and the same player won the game for the Spiders when he latched onto a mistake and ran on to beat John Tobin in the Hibs' goal.

-On the following Saturday, Walter Arnott, William Berry, George Gillespie and the two Hamilton brothers, Alex and Jimmy, were involved in a trial match at Ibrox Park for the upcoming international matches with England, Ireland and Wales.
+On the following Saturday, Walter Arnott, Willie Berry, George Gillespie and the two Hamilton brothers, Alex and Jimmy, were involved in a trial match at Ibrox Park for the upcoming international matches with England, Ireland and Wales.
 Queen's Park did not play on this day.

 On Monday 20 February, the North British Daily Mail reported that, in the season to date, Queen's Park had played 25 matches, with 17 wins, 4 losses and 4 draws (101 goals for and 29 against).
 It has to be assumed that the match with Uddingston in early August did not fall into the "official" category.

 George Gillespie and Walter Arnott played for Glasgow in a 1-1 draw with Edinburgh at Ibrox Park on Saturday 25 February.
 At the same time, Queen's Park played Dykebar at Thistle Park in Paisley and won 4-2.
-Woody Gray scored the first three Spiders' goals.
+Woodville "Woody" Gray scored the first three Spiders' goals.
 It is not known who got the fourth.

-On Saturday 3 March, Walter Arnott, John Lambie, Alex Hamilton and John Hill (as well as William Sellar as a Battlefield player) played in Glasgow's surprising 3-0 defeat to London at the Kennington Oval.
+On Saturday 3 March, Walter Arnott, John Lambie, Alex Hamilton and John Hill (as well as Bill Sellar as a Battlefield player) played in Glasgow's surprising 3-0 defeat to London at the Kennington Oval.
 Also on this day, a Queen's Park Eleven travelled to Dunfermline in Fife to take on a Dunfermline District team before an 1,800 crowd at Lady's Mill Park.
 Queen's were 6-0 ahead at the interval and took things very easily in the second half.
 The final score was 7-1.